AP Source: Toyota to invest $500 million in Uber

 - Apple and Google face growing revolt over app-store ‘tax’

 Further details of the deal were not available, and the person briefed on the matter declined to be identified because an official release hasn’t been issued.
+The deal was reported earlier Monday by The Wall Street Journal.

+Uber has been doing a safety evaluation of its autonomous vehicle program ever since the March 18 crash that killed 49-year-old Elaine Herzberg as she walked a bicycle across the Arizona street.

+Navigant Research analyst Sam Abuelsamid suspects that Toyota, which has taken a more cautious approach to autonomous-vehicle development, will take control of the program from Uber.
+Toyota would benefit from Uber’s technology, because the ride-hailing company was working quickly on the system and may have been ahead of Toyota, Abuelsamid said.

+Uber, he said, almost had to take on a partner after the crash.
+“It’s going to be tough for them to build consumer trust in whatever it is they’re developing.
+I think that people will have a lot more trust in Toyota to do this the right way, to take due care and make sure everything is properly tested and evaluated,” Abuelsamid said.

-In March, one of Uber’s self-driving test vehicles ran down pedestrian Elaine Herzberg as she crossed a road outside the lines of a crosswalk.
-Authorities determined that the vehicle’s sensors spotted the woman but its automatic-braking function had been disabled in favor of a human backup driver.
+In the Arizona crash, authorities determined that the vehicle’s sensors spotted the woman but its automatic-braking function had been disabled in favor of a human backup driver.
 Tempe police said the driver was distracted and streaming a television show before the crash.

 Uber has since pulled its self-driving cars out of Arizona, costing 300 jobs, and suspended testing in other cities.
 In July, Uber took a step toward relaunching autonomous vehicle testing in Pittsburgh streets.
 The company said it put a handful of vehicles back on the road with some safety modifications to the cars and driver training.
 But for now, the cars won’t be free of human control or respond to ride-hailing calls.